audrey-wj/GettingCleaningData_Project/README.md

 2. It is recommended that an R object is used to receive the output to avoid displaying all the data.
 For example, tidydata <- run_analysis("myfilename.zip")

+###The Output Dataset
+The output dataset is in the narrow form and has 4 columns.
+1. subject.
+The label of the testers.
+2. activity.
+The friendly name of the activity taken.
+3. variable.
+The "features", values from the features.txt file, which originally was what each column in the X_test and X_train files represents.
+4. mean.
+The mean of each feature in the original dataset by subject and activity.

 ###Other Notes
 1. The run_analysis.R file should be saved under the same working directory where the .zip file is saved.
 And please make sure to run this code before using the function: source("run_analysis.R")